Exploring Jamaica: 007 Action at James Bond Island, Luminous Lagoon, Nine Mile (Bob Marley) & Ocho Rios Adventure

 Vagabond Tip: Book the last tour of the night (usually around 8 PM).
 Not only is it darker for a better glow, but the boats are less crowded.
 And wear a swimsuit under your clothes - you'll want to jump in.
 The guides keep a bucket of fresh water for a quick rinse afterward.

 Most glowing lagoons are shy and faint.
 But this one is an attention seeker.
 The key is the unique brackish water mix from the Martha Brae River meeting the sea.
 It's like a perfectly mixed cocktail for tiny, glowing plankton.
-They absolutely love it here.
+They absolutely love it here - scientists estimate there are millions of these dinoflagellates per gallon of water, making it one of the brightest spots on Earth.

 This place is biology class on steroids.
 You get nature's light show plus the science behind it.
 It's like Disneyland if Disneyland was run by microscopic plankton with a flair for drama.